vstehle/systemready-scripts/README.md

     warn-if-contains:           # If present, the file contents is checked
       - <string>                # We warn if this string is present in the file
       - ...
+    error-if-contains:          # If present, the file contents is checked
+      - <string>                # We issue an error if this string is present
+      - ...                     # in the file
   - dir: <dirname or pattern>
     optional:                   # If present, the directory can be missing
     can-be-emtpy:               # If present, the directory can be empty